ericrovtar/ericrovtar.github.io/about.md

             <p>
                 <small>
                     Oh!
 Before I go&hellip; opinions here are my own.
 You can take them of leave them.
-                    I&rsquo;m always to discussing what I&rsquo;ve written, so be sure to leave your thoughts in the comments or contact me.
+                    I&rsquo;m always to open todiscussing what I&rsquo;ve written, so be sure to leave your thoughts in the comments or contact me.
                 </small>
             </p>
         </article>